Universal level statistics of the out-of-time-ordered operator: Early-time behavior of OTOC

-{\it Early-time behavior of OTOC ---} Finally, we address the question of how to actually extract the classical Lyapunov exponent from the Lyapunov operator in a way similar to that in Ref.~\cite{Rozenbaum17}.
-As noted above, not any matrix element would result in the exponential growth.
-For example, Hashimoto {\it et al.} \cite{Hashimoto17} reported lack of exponential growth in the thermal average of the out-of-time-ordered operator -- defined as $\mbox{OTOC}_\beta(t) = Z^{-1} \sum\limits_n e^{-\beta E_n} \braket{E_n|\hat{C}(t)|E_n}$ -- for the quantum stadium billiard.
-One would expect it to be the case, as the matrix elements involved in this average have no semiclassical description, which would correspond to a particle moving with a definite velocity and instead mix up different momenta and positions.
-This thermal average involves the states in wide range of energies with well-developed quantum interference, where classical dynamics is washed out already at $t=0$.
-In addition, it primarily accounts for the lower-lying states (unless the temperature $\beta^{-1}$ is very high) that correspond to low momenta, to which the Lyapunov exponent is proportional.
+Finally, we address the question of how to actually extract the classical Lyapunov exponent from the Lyapunov operator in a way similar to that in Ref.~\cite{Rozenbaum17}.
+As noted above, not every matrix element would result in the exponential growth.
+For example, Hashimoto {\it et al.}~\cite{Hashimoto17} reported a lack of exponential growth in the thermal average of the out-of-time-ordered operator -- defined as $\mbox{OTOC}_\beta(t)=Z^{-1}\sum\limits_n e^{-\beta E_n}\braket{E_n|\hat{C}(t)|E_n}$ -- for the quantum stadium billiard.
+One would expect it to be the case, indeed, because the quantum thermal state in this system has no semiclassical description, which would correspond to a particle moving with a definite velocity.
+Instead, it mixes up different momenta and positions.
+So, this thermal average involves the states with well-developed quantum interference, where no classical dynamics is present already at $t=0$.
+In addition, it primarily accounts for ``the most quantum'' low-energy states (unless the temperature $\beta^{-1}$ is very high) that also have low momenta, while the Lyapunov exponent is proportional to the momentum.

-To get exponential growth in this and, as we believe, in many other systems, we have to identify the ``most classical'' initial state and let it evolve with time.
+To achieve exponential growth in this and, we believe, in many other systems, we have to identify ``the most classical'' initial state and let it evolve with time.
 In the case of a billiard, the natural choice is a Gaussian minimal-uncertainty wave packet:

 where $\sigma$ controls initial squeezing, and the parameters ${\bf r}_0$ and ${\bf p_0}$ are the initial average position and momentum of the wave packet. $|{\bf p}_0|=p_0=1$ is the unit of momentum introduced before.